prg48/computer-vision-rock-paper-scissors/README.md

 # Rock, Paper, Scissors Game with Computer Vision

 ## Description
 This project is a rock, paper and scissors game using computer vision.
 The player of the project can use the webcam of their device to signal either rock, paper or scissors and play the game with the computer.
-The project is separated in milestones; wherein in each milestone, some basic funcionality or task was achieved.
+The project is separated in milestones; wherein in each milestone, some basic funcionality or task is achieved.
 There are 3 milestones for this project.
-Namely, [milestone 2](## Milestone 2), [milestone 4](## Milestone 4) and [milestone 5](## Milestone 5).
+Namely, [Milestone 2](#milestone-2), [Milestone 4](#milestone-4) and [Milestone 5](#milestone-5).
+Finally, two versions of the game is developed, `text version` and `computer vision version`.
+The text version of the game is implemented in `manual_rps.py` and the computer vision version is implemented in `camera_rps.py`.

 ## Milestone 2
 For milestone 2 of the project, an image recognition model was trained in [teacheable machine app](https://teachablemachine.withgoogle.com/) which allows users to train an image recognition model on the browser.
 Four classes were labeled namely rock, paper, scissors and nothing.
 The image samples for all classes were uniform, i.e. 46 images so that there is balance of sample images for each class.
 The hyperparameters for the training of the model were as follows: